“Essential Reading – Part 1”

 patience and respect”

 - Be patient, be steady.
-A steady performance is often regarded as better than a “once in a blue moon” one.
-As such a progressive learning curve is expected of everyone.
+People often consider a steady performance better than an exceptional but unstable one.
+Usually, we all expect everyone to show progressive improvement.
 It is different for every type of content that you’re tackling, as such, learning how to be consistently good is a basic skill that goes a long way.

 - Respect your teammates, even temporary ones.
-This will be talked about a bit later.
+We’ll talk about that later in this guide.

-The Critical aspect of learning to raid is often talked about.
+We often talk about the critical aspect of learning to raid.
 Sometimes to announce that you need to be self-critical, to be able to take constructive criticism, etc. The fact that this is an exchange is not.

 By learning how to be critical of your plays, your judgement calls, etc. You will learn how to judge yourself appropriately and obtain a starting point on how to discuss it with others.